swiftlang/swift-evolution/visions/platform-support.md

 Platforms in this tier should:

-- [ ] Ensure that dependencies beyond the platform SDK can build from source.
+- [ ] Ensure that dependencies beyond the platform Swift SDK can build from source.

 - [ ] Provide provenance information to validate the software supply chain.